lizard-demon/bhopblox/README.md

 The game starts with an elegant world selection menu featuring a dynamic animated gradient background (cyan to blue with shifting colors) with cyberpunk aesthetics, CRT scanline effects, and floating cloud animations:

 #### Main Interface Elements
-- **Title Header**: Shows "Voxel World" or personalized greeting with your Reddit username in bright blue (#4fc3f7)
+- **Title Header**: Shows "Voxel World" or personalized greeting with your Reddit username in deep blue (#1a365d) with animated shimmer effect
-- **World Browser**: Scrollable list (max-height: 250px) displaying all 6 available worlds with detailed information
+- **World Browser**: Scrollable list (max-height: 280px) displaying all 6 available worlds with detailed information and custom scrollbar styling
-- **Play Button**: Initially shows "Select a World" - updates dynamically when you make a selection
+- **Play Button**: Initially shows "Select a World" - updates dynamically when you make a selection with gradient button styling and shine effects
 - **Status Display**: Shows current game status and loading information at the bottom
-- **Animated Cyberpunk Background**: Dynamic gradient shifting between cyan and blue tones with 5 floating clouds, CRT scanlines, and dot matrix texture patterns
+- **Animated Frutiger Aero Background**: Dynamic radial gradient shifting between sky blue tones (#87ceeb to #1e3a8a) with 7 floating clouds featuring realistic physics, CRT scanlines, and dot matrix texture patterns
-- **Glass Morphism Menu**: Semi-transparent menu with frosted glass effect, backdrop blur, and subtle border highlights
+- **Glass Morphism Menu**: Semi-transparent menu with frosted glass effect, backdrop blur, CRT monitor bezel styling, and subtle border highlights with screen glow animation

 #### World Selection Process
 1. **Browse Available Worlds**: Scroll through the world list to see all 6 unique environments